jpi0309/Optimal-Bus-Route-Finder/README.md

   <img src="graf.png" alt="Another Image" width="400"/>
 </p>

 Below, we present the method we use to connect different bus stops (see above).
-For each bus stop, we identify the nearest node in the walking graph (G_walk), calculate the walking time between them, and then assign this value to the edge directly connecting the bus stop nodes (only if such an edge is possible).
+For each bus stop, we identify the nearest node in the walking graph (G_walk), calculate the walking time between stops, and then assign this value to the edge directly connecting the bus stop nodes (only if such an edge is possible).
 We do not connect G_transit directly with G_walk.

 <p align="center">
     <img src="graf3.png" alt="Shortest Path" width="500"/>